Tejas-Sinroja/Academic-Ai-Assistant/README.md

 ## Acknowledgments

-- This project builds upon the ATLAS concept (Academic Task and Learning Agent System)
+- LangChain for RAG components and LLM integration
+- FAISS for vector search capabilities
-- LangGraph for the agent workflow framework
+- HuggingFace for embedding models
 - Streamlit for the web interface
+- Groq for LLM API access

 ## LLM Integration

-The application exclusively uses Groq's powerful LLMs (via chatgroq) to power all AI features:
+The application exclusively uses Groq's powerful LLMs (via ChatGroq) to power all AI features:

 1. **Chat Interface**: General academic assistance on the home page
 2. **Content Processing**: Convert lecture notes and readings into structured study materials
 3. **Personalized Advice**: Generate tailored studying advice based on learning style and profile
+4. **Document Q&A**: Answer questions about your study materials with RAG-enhanced precision

 You'll need a Groq API key to use these features.
-The application is designed to work solely with Groq's models and does not require any other LLM provider.
+The application is designed to work with Groq's models for optimal performance.